 Schools provide an environment where services can be co-located and integrated for the betterment and convenience of families.
-Co-location provides many benefits for families including reducing transitions, building stronger connections between children, families, and early years/school professionals, and supports a continuum of learning through a consistent approach to early years education.
+Co-location provides many benefits for families including reducing transitions, building stronger connections between children, families, and early years/school professionals, and supports a continuum of learning through a consistent approach to early years pedagogy.

-The ministry encourages the use of a schools-based approach in alignment with other child care and early years initiatives whenever possible.
-This includes locating EarlyON Child and Family Centres within schools and encouraging the integration of EarlyON Child and Family Centres and school communities.
+The ministry encourages the use of a schools-based approach in alignment with other child care and early years initiatives, where possible.
+This includes locating EarlyON Child and Family Centres within schools and encouraging the integration of EarlyON within the school community.